crotchetycrow/eng110_cloud_computing_with_AWS/documentation/asg_setup.md

-## Setting up an Auto Scaling Group with AWS
+## Setting up an Auto Scaling Group launch template with AWS

 - From AWSManager select/search EC2
 - On the left side navbar select 'Launch template' from instance tab